OpenMage/magento-lts/docs/users/install/secure-install.md

 # Secure installation

-Don't use common paths like /admin for OpenMage Backend URL.
+Don't use common paths like `admin` for OpenMage Backend URL.
 Don't use the path in _robots.txt_ and keep it secret.
 You can change it from Backend (System / Configuration / Admin / Admin Base Url) or by editing _app/etc/local.xml_:

 ```xml
 <config>